ruth-connect/word-square/README.md

 2. `cd word-square`
 3. `sh mvnw install`

+N.B.
+If installing on a Windows machine, you will need to run `mvnw.cmd install` for step 3 above.

 ## Running
 **IMPORTANT:** The application must be run from the same directory that the Maven install (as in step 3 above) was run from.